ServiceX Contributor Guide

 Running the Full ServiceX Chart Locally

-You can run ServiceX on your laptop using docker or another similar tool that supports kubernetes.
+You can run ServiceX on your laptop using docker

 Prerequisites

-3. Follow instructions in the deployment guide to install your x509 certificate if you are going to be using any rucio or GRID services for your testing.
+are both installed in the shell you'll be doing your development work. - Follow instructions in the deployment guide to install your x509 certificate if you are going to be using any

 Running the chart

-1. In the Servicex/helm directory run helm dependency update servicex/
+directory runhelm dependency update servicex/

-2. And install the chart with helm install -f values.yaml servicex-testing .\servicex\
+helm install -f values.yaml servicex-testing .\servicex\

-How you write your values.yaml will depend a lot on what you are testing.
-Here is an example of a minimal one that will load up the develop tag for all the container images, and expects an ATLAS GRID cert:
+will depend a lot on what you are testing.
+Here is an example of a minimal one that will load up the develop

 postgres: